lofeodo/multiview-invariance/README.md

 The main pipeline.
 For each scene it:

 1. Loads the mesh and instance annotations
-2. Applies the axis-alignment matrix (so Y is up, floor is XZ plane)
+2. Applies the axis-alignment matrix so the floor is flat and the up axis is detected automatically
 3. Filters out structural elements (walls, floor, ceiling, etc.) and tiny objects
 4. Enumerates all object pairs within a configurable distance range
-5. Analytically places cameras on opposite sides of the "flip plane" for each pair
+5. Finds candidate viewpoints for each pair irrespective of any arrow position
+6. For each pair, searches for a valid arrow position (visible from ≥ 2 viewpoints, not occluded, not embedded in geometry, at a safe minimum distance from each highlighted object)
+7. If no valid arrow position is found, the pair is skipped
-6. Validates each camera (checks for geometry collisions, occlusion, frustum coverage, projected size)
+8. Validates each camera (geometry proximity, per-object occlusion, frustum coverage, projected size)
-7. Renders images with the two target objects highlighted in distinct colors against a grayscale background
+9. Renders images with the two target objects highlighted in distinct colors against a grayscale background, with the reference arrow drawn as a flat indicator pointing toward the pair midpoint
-8. Saves rendered images and a full metadata JSON
+10. Saves rendered images and a full metadata JSON

 #### Single scene